Java benchmarking article

 The following may be downloaded:

-however, many changes to other classes in the library...
+There have also been many changes to other classes in bb.jar.

 projectLibrary_asPublished.zip

-This is a version from around when the article was published
+This is a version from around the time when the article was published.

 article code listings: projectArticle.zip